-Mud tires have maximum grip for rock-crawling and dirt trails.
+These tires are designed for off-road use, providing maximum grip for rock-crawling and dirt trails.
 Their open tread patterns are designed to break through mud without getting stuck, and their sidewalls are reinforced to withstand punctures from rocks.
 On the highway these features increase tread noise and gas consumption while creating a stiffer ride.
-The flexibility to manage different types of terrain is essential.
-"A good mud tire will return ample traction where it matters most, and then transition smoothly to the next task you throw at it," says Robin Stover at Four Wheeler Network.